Dublin

 As far as the authors are aware, no persons have been transferred to Hungary since 2018.

-In November 2022, the Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.[23]
-The Migration Agency currently do not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exists that transfers would engage Article 3(2) of the Dublin Regulation.
-The Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
-Therefore, the Migration Agency assesses that no transfers to Hungary can be done until further notice.
+In November 2022 (revised in 2023), the Swedish Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.[22]
+The Swedish Migration Agency currently does not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exist that transfers would engage Article 3(2) of the Dublin Regulation.
+The Swedish Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
+Therefore, the Swedish Migration Agency assesses that no transfers to Hungary can be done until further notice.

-The Migration Agency do continue to make the request and make the transfer decision if Hungary is determined to be the responsible Member State.
-However, the transfer decisions may not be enforced as long as the conditions in Hungary remains.
-All transfer decisions to Hungary in accordance with the Dublin regulation are therefore to be suspended until further notice.
+The Swedish Migration Agency continues to make the request and take transfer decision if Hungary is determined to be the responsible Member State.
+In 2024, 64 requests were made to Hungary.[23]
+However, the transfer decisions may not be enforced as long as the current conditions in Hungary remain.
+All transfer decisions to Hungary in accordance with the Dublin regulation are therefore suspended until further notice.
+This means that after six months have passed, their asylum process continues in Sweden, and they can apply for asylum here.

 To Greece